andyblomfelt/thecataclysmoffel/01 - Sessions/June 8th, 2025.md

 - [[Jerry Howard]] to be determined
 - [[Ylva]] to be determined

+On the way, the train is attacked by a small bandit team called [[The Red Maw]].
+Their leader, [[Lunas Verrin]], was paid by [[Talric]] to follow [[Tiyeme Assisi]] and apprehend some of his cargo since he spoke about [[The Saints]].

 On the way, the train is attacked by a group of bandits that want to steal Tiyeme's armors.
 These bandits will at some point drop a coin that has the seal of the Calbraithen army. [[Talric]] paid them to steal Tiyeme's work, so that he can continue investigating The Saints.
 During the fight on the train, [[Ewan Reid]] will get the opportunity to protect a helpless Calbraithen family, in order to rejuvenate his oath and desire to protect his people.
+# Intro Monologue
+The year is 721 A.C., or post ascension, and the world of Fel has been overtaken by magic long sealed away.
+The old Calbraithen empire to the northwest of Yarra, the eastern continent of Fel, has fallen at the hands of its people.

 # Possible hooks
 1. Sorchan is getting arrested once they arrive.
 A famous member of [[Line Six]], he's recognized by Tiyeme and Ewan.
 Everyone on this train, including their cargo, is being brought in for questioning and search.